-They serve as a repair and maintenance system for other body cells and the blood and immune systems by multiplying and transforming in to blood, bone, tissue and organ cells, when they are required to.
+These can then serve as a repair and maintenance system for other body, blood and immune system cells by multiplying and transforming in to bone, blood, tissue and organ cells when they are required to.
 At Smart Cells we store stem cells found in the umbilical cord blood and tissue.
-These potent cells find their way to injured cells and tissue in the body and begin to replace them.
+These potent cells can find their way to injured cells and tissue in the body and begin to help to repair, or replace them.

 What are cord blood stem cells used for?

 Why store my baby’s cord blood stem cells?

 Stem cell therapy holds great promise for treating and perhaps one day curing many diseases.
 For those who are already suffering from a disease that stem cells can treat, storing stem cells may have a personal importance and relevance.